-Mr. Trudeau: However much it might salve the feelings of concerned Canadians, it would be wrong.
-For these reasons I am reluctant to strain the very real and very meaningful ties of friendship which Canada enjoys with Nigeria and with other African states.
+However much it might salve the feelings of concerned Canadians, it would be wrong.
+For these reasons I am reluctant to strain the very real and very meaningful ties of triendship which Canada enjoys with Nigeria and with other African states.
 I have accordingly assured General Gowon of our continuing support for his government as the government of all Nigeria.
 I have at the same time informed him of our desire to see an early conclusion of the hostilities in Nigeria on terms permitting Nigerians to live within a federal structure which provides adequate guarantees of personal and economic security to all persons.
-General Gowon has for his part assured us of his intention to provide of continuing inquiries made at the official such guarantees and has welcomed the level at the United Nations and in a number understanding and interest of the Canadian of foreign capitals, I remain convinced that people.
+General Gowon has for his part assured us of his intention to provide such guarantees and has welcomed the understanding and interest of the Canadian people.

 What I have said about action through the United Nations applies also to proposals that initiatives be mounted through the Commonwealth.
 Like the United Nations, the Commonwealth is an association of sovereign states, admittedly bound by special ties of affection but also bound by tradition not to intervene in each other's affairs or to discuss them at Commonwealth meetings.
-The Commonwealth does offer the unique facility of the good offices function of the secretary-general which I mentioned earlier.
-Members who are familiar with Mr. Arnold Smith's testimony before the standing committee are aware of the untiring efforts which Mr. Smith has lent to the search for a solution.
+The Commonwealth does offer the unique facility of the good offices function of the Secretary-General which I mentioned earlier.
+Members who are familiar with Mr. Arnold Smith's testimony before the Standing Committee are aware of the untiring efforts which Mr. Smith has lent to the search for a solution.
 These efforts have not met with success but they have served to keep open a channel of communications between the disputants.